jatinmonga-ai/python-beginner-projects/Fitness_analysis/README.md

 A simple Python project that generates fitness data, saves it into a CSV file, and visualizes the data using Matplotlib.
 It includes:
-Steps per day
+-Steps per day
-Calories burned
+-Calories burned
-Hours of sleep
+-Hours of sleep
-Correlation between sleep and steps
+-Correlation between sleep and steps
-Three visual graphs combined into one screen
+-Three visual graphs combined into one screen

 ## Features
 - Automated Data Generation